lschierer/RUT/packages/luke/20060221/a-look-at-the-data.md

 ---

-title: A look at the data
+title: "A look at the data"
 date: 2006-02-21 21:11:49
 tags:
   -  morality-religion